ZestyTechnology/zesty-docs/docs/nimble_dual/tuning.rst

 ===================

 The Dual Nimble is a different beast to standard extruders and therefore requires some quite specific firmware changes if you hope to get optimal performance.

-The steps are roughly around 3000 steps/mm with 1/16 microstepping.
-Ymmv, so after this tuning, do the normal extrusion calibration.
+..
+Note:: The steps are roughly around 3000 steps/mm with 1/16 microstepping.

+Your settings will probably be slightly different, so after this tuning, do the normal extrusion calibration.

 Now for setting max retraction and optimal extruder settings.
-All of these settings apply to the extruder steppers only.
+All of these settings apply to both the extruder steppers only.

 Current for the steppers
 -----------------------

 The tuning of the stepper driver for efficient extrusion and retraction is a little different, than with a bowden system or other direct drive systems.
 Because the Nimble has so much torque available, you can/must run a much lower vref for your stepper than normal.
 This also helps getting the pulses across properly as you are not fighting decay in the pulses caused by too much current.

-..
-Note:: Yes there is such a thing, have a look at the excellent work Ryan Carlyle has done: https://github.com/rcarlyle/StepperSim
+(Yes there is such a thing, have a look at the excellent work Ryan Carlyle has done: https://github.com/rcarlyle/StepperSim )

 Start with the suggested vref and go down if needed.
 Don’t be tempted to simply increase vref if the stepper stalls.
 It feels contra-dictionary, but the science backs it up.